 “The Thanksgiving Play” is presented by arrangement with Concord Theatricals on behalf of Samuel French Inc.

-Up next is the "The Laramie Project" and “The Laramie Project: Ten Years Later,” by Moises Kaufman and the Members of Tectonic Theater Project.
-"The Laramie Project" will be presented Nov 18-21.
-Exact dates for "The Laramie Project: Ten Years Later" are to be determined.
+Up next is "The Laramie Project," by Moisés Kaufman and the Members of Tectonic Theater Project.
+"The Laramie Project" will be presented Nov.
+18-21, online.
 In 1998, 21-year-old Matthew Shepard was kidnapped, severely beaten and left tied to a fence in a prairie outside Laramie, Wyoming.
 He died five days later.
 Shepard was murdered because he was gay.

 Moisés Kaufman and fellow members of the Tectonic Theater Project made six trips to Laramie over the next year, in the aftermath of the beating and during the trial of the two young men accused of killing Shepard.
 They conducted more than 200 interviews with the people of the town.
-Ten years later Tectonic members returned to Laramie to understand the long-term effect of the murder.
-“The Laramie Project” and “The Laramie Project: Ten Years Later” are bold works that explore a community torn apart and dealing with its legacy.
+“The Laramie Project” is a bold work that explores a community torn apart and dealing with its legacy.